 In April 2020, we set up a national, expert collaboration to appraise the academic evidence for patient safety in health information systems.
 Our collaborative intended to host a series of workshops that deliver publications to engage those directly involved in the delivery and study of healthcare, and to provide recommendations to address theoretical and practical gaps in the safety of informatics.
 The collaboration was led by the National Institute for Health Research Patient Safety Translational Research Centres from both Yorkshire and Humber, and Greater Manchester, UK (Johnson et al., 2020).
 Our aim is to define the field of Safety Informatics from a UK NHS perspective and establish a platform of safety informatics theory for future research and development.

-In Section 1 of this paper, we define the Safety Informatics domain and highlight the need for research in this intersection of safety science and health informatics.
-Section 2 briefly presents the workshop process that produced this publication.
-In Section 3, we synthesise the output of the first workshop, which addressed the challenges and patient-safety implications of emerging health information technologies.
-Finally, Section 4 finishes with recommendations for theoretically-informed frameworks to address these patient-safety implications.
+In Section 1 of this paper, we outline the Safety Informatics domain at the intersection of safety science and health informatics and highlight the urgent need for theory development and research.
+Section 2 summarises the workshop process.
+In Section 3, we present the synthesis of challenges and patient-safety implications of emerging health information technologies.
+Finally, in Section 4 we propose a theory-informed framework to frame future work in safety informatics..

-Section 1: Patient safety and Safety Informatics
+Section 1: Patient Safety and Safety Informatics

 While the patient-safety perspective on health information technology (HIT) is not novel (e.g. Gómez-González et al., 2020; Kostkova, 2015), the types of patient-safety challenges and our capacity to address them are constantly in flux.
 For example, there continues to be rapid progress in the development and uptake of devices compatible with the Internet of Things: “a network of devices all embedded with electronics, software, sensors, and connectivity to enable them to connect, interconnect, and exchange data” (Wickramasinghe & Bodendorf, 2020).
 These networked devices, such as smart continuous glucose monitors (Facchinetti, 2016) and Parkinson’s disease monitoring watches (Bot et al., 2016), pose novel risks (Paxton & Branca, 2020).
 This is because when health information technologies interact, they form a health information system (HIS) (Onik et al., 2017), which has the potential to improve patient care but also to threaten patient safety in unintended and emergent ways (Heeks, 2006).
 It is for this reason that standards and regulations for medical devices now recognise the need for a systems perspective and consider system configurations and processes for device integration (e.g. IEC, 2006, 2009, 2011; see Chadwick et al., 2012 for discussion).
 Yaqoob et al. (2019) provide a lengthy report on the security and regulatory vulnerabilities associated with networked medical devices, while Benson and Grieve (2016) provide a thorough discussion of the principles of health interoperability.